day8/re-frame/docs/breaking-it.md

   - an enthusiastic community, video training and 3rd party libraries

   - re-frame-10x is only half finished.
-It is entirely useful and fucntional, but I'd love to take it the rest of the way.
+It is entirely useful and functional, but I'd love to take it the rest of the way.
   - is functional and has a data oriented design  (has unique features)

 It is Boringly simple